|Courtesy of www.dalipaintings.com|

 Although Dali was now famous for his contributions to Surrealist movement, he had always maintained a respect and passion for classicism, and admired Renaissance artists such as Michelangelo,

-Da Vinci, as well as Old Master painters including Vermeer.
+Leonardo da Vinci, as well as Old Master painters including Vermeer.
 The first atomic bomb was dropped on Hiroshima in 1945, an event

 that deeply affected Dalí, prompting him to look for new ways to express rational order in his paintings.
 He found his inspiration in the classicism of the Italian Renaissance painting tradition